ECE264AdvancedCProgramming/2018SummerProblems/HW03/README.md

   a.
 Calculate the distance between the data point and to all of the datapoints\
   b.
 If distance is less than the neighbour_distance\
   c.
 Return the set of neighbours as a array of pointers (i.e. 2D array)// const double * datapoint - the point under consideration\

   * `const double * datapoint` - the point under consideration
   * `const double * *datapoints` - All the points in the cluster (2D Array, cols = dim, rows = number of points)
   * `int no_points` - the number of rows of the 2D array `double * * datapoints`
   * `int dim` - the number of columns of the 2D array `double * * datapoints`
   * `double neighbour_distance` - the threshold distance above which neighbours are not considered
+  * `int* no_neighbours` - returns the number of neighbours by updating the value pointed to by the pointer

 4.`find_mean` - This method calculates the weighted mean for all the neighbouring data points.
   *  `const double * datapoint`: This is the point for which we are calculating the mean.
 It is an array of `dim` elements.